 There are many products available for the protection of wood outdoors.
-We can mention 3 types of products, each with very particular characteristics: stains, saturators and oils.
+We can talk about 3 types of products, each with very particular characteristics: stains, saturators and oils.

 But how do you find your way around this multitude of products, each claiming extraordinary properties?

-In this guide, we will explain in detail the particularities of each one, see the advantages and disadvantages, and then we will give you our professional opinion as a wood care professional on the product to be preferred depending on the support.
+In this guide, we will explain in detail the characteristics of each one, see the advantages and disadvantages, and then we will give you our professional opinion as a wood care professional on the product to be preferred depending on the surface.

 The stain is more suitable for vertical surfaces such as shutters, cladding or gates.
 The application of woodstain is not recommended on horizontal woods such as wooden terraces or stairs, as the protective layer may be prematurely damaged by moisture.